sdraeger/DDALAB-launcher/README.md

 - **Configure Installation** - Change DDALAB installation path
 - **Backup Database** - Create a database backup
 - **Update DDALAB** - Pull latest images and restart (cancellable with Ctrl+C)
+- **Check for Launcher Updates** - Check for and install launcher updates
 - **Uninstall DDALAB** - Remove all services and data (with double confirmation)
 - **Exit** - Close the launcher